 - Research online before going shopping.
-Two helpful resources that provide information (but don't sell mattresses) are the Spine-health.com Sleep Health Center and Better Sleep websites.
+Try these two helpful resources that provide information but don't sell mattresses:

 - Talk to your doctor.
 If you have a health condition, talk to your doctor or physical therapist about what he or she recommends.
 Keep in mind that doctors are not sleep experts, but they know your medical condition and symptoms and will probably have some good advice from that point of view.

-- Ask about "comfort guarantees" BEFORE you buy.
+Ask about comfort guarantees before you buy.
 Many states still allow retailers to give what's called a comfort guarantee .
-Ask for it BEFORE you buy, and be sure you understand the details – if you're required to pay shipping, if it includes a money-back guarantee or exchange, time frames, etc.
+Ask for it before you buy, and be sure you understand the details, such as whether you're required to pay shipping, if it includes a money-back guarantee or exchange, if you must return the mattress within a certain time frame, etc.

-- Take it for a test drive.
-When shopping for a mattress, try to lie on the mattress for at least 10 to 15 minutes.
-Don't feel self conscious or let the sales person hurry you along – it's a big purchase, and if you don't try it for at least 10 minutes you're not going to get a real feel for it.
-That being, said it's at all uncomfortable you can rule that one out pretty much right away.
+Take the mattress for a test drive.
+When shopping for a mattress, try to lie on the mattress in the store for at least 10 to 15 minutes.
+Don't feel self -conscious or let the salesperson hurry you along.
+It's a big purchase, and if you don't try it for at least 10 minutes you're not going to get a real feel for it.

-- Check out all the options and variations.
+Check out all the options and variations.
 Give yourself a comfort test if the salesperson doesn't offer you one.
-Ask to try a firm, a plush, and a pillowtop in the same brand quality and price point of each other.
+Ask to try a firm, a plush, and a pillow top in the same brand quality and price point.
 Lay on each one for 10-15 minutes.
-When you find the most comfortable one ask to see more of that kind.
+When you find the most comfortable type of mattress, ask to see more of that kind.

-- Shop at a real mattress store, not a furniture store or department store.
-The salespeople at a mattress store usually have more training on the whole subject of sleep.
+Shop at a store that specializes in mattresses.
+The salespeople at a mattress specialty store usually have more training on the whole subject of sleep.
 Try to find a store that carries several major brands, such as Sealy, Serta, Simmons, and Tempurpedic.
-Remember it's your mattress, your back, and your money, so it's worth the time to research it and get the best that you can.
-That being said you don't have to spend a fortune either – mattresses are often on sale, and the price, frames and delivery fees are often negotiable.